 Man arrested for allegedly firing gun from inside his vehicle while drunk

 Jul.
-26—During an event at Selden Park late Sunday night, a 35-year-old man allegedly fired a gun from inside a vehicle that he was too drunk to drive while several Glynn County police officers looked on.
+27—A 35-year-old man allegedly fired a gun from inside a vehicle that he was too intoxicated to drive during an event at Selden Park late Sunday night.

-Police promptly arrested that man, but a suspected shooter in another vehicle drove across ballfields to elude a law enforcement checkpoint at the park's exit at U.S. Highway 341, according to police.
+Police promptly arrested him, but a suspected shooter in another vehicle drove across ballfields to elude a law enforcement checkpoint at the park's exit at U.S. 341, according to police.

 No one was injured in the gunplay, which began at the rear of the park at about 11:13 p.m., police said.